 - Unfortunately you generally won’t earn points or receive all elite perks with your hotel loyalty program when booking this way, though I’m told this is something that Aeroplan is working on

-The following are some of the 39 brands that will participate in Aeroplan HotelSavers:
+The following are some of the 39 brands that participate in Aeroplan HotelSavers:

 - Luxury: Fairmont Hotels & Resorts, Shangri-La Hotels & Resorts, Taj Hotels, Small Luxury Hotels of the World, InterContinental Hotels & Resorts, Preferred Hotels & Resorts, Kimpton Hotels, and others